xTwo56/coinswap/docs/app demos/makerd.md

 Developers at Citadel-Tech
 Coinswap Maker Server

-The server requires a Bitcoin Core RPC connection running in Signet.
+The server requires a Bitcoin Core RPC connection running in testnet4.
 It requires some starting balance (0.05 BTC Fidelity + Swap Liquidity).
 After the successful creation of a Fidelity Bond, the server will start listening for incoming swap requests and earn swap fees.

 The server is operated with the maker-cli app, for all basic wallet-related operations.